 If you're using a pre-built container, ensure that your model artifacts have filenames that exactly match these examples:

 To learn how to save your model in the form of one or more model artifacts, see Exporting model artifacts for prediction.

 Regularly compute new feature values

-Often, a model will use a subset of features sourced from Vertex Feature Store.
-The features in Vertex Feature Store will already be ready for online serving.
+Often, a model will use a subset of features sourced from Vertex AI Feature Store.
+The features in Vertex AI Feature Store will already be ready for online serving.
 For any new features created by data scientist by sourcing data from the data lake, we recommend scheduling the corresponding data processing and feature engineering jobs (or ideally Vertex Pipelines) to regularly compute the new feature values at the required cadence, depending upon feature freshness needs, and ingesting them into Vertex Feature Store for online or batch serving.